EGO-Tech/starbase-ships/shifter/README.md

 All four resource bridges can be used for refuelling propellant.
 To refuel from another ship, turn off `Flow Out` on the pilot right side console and leave `Flow In` turned on.
 Then connect a resource bridge to the other ship.
 To refuel another ship, do the opposite, `Flow Out` turned on and `Flow In` turned off.

-The two red propellant tanks behind the generators can also be used to refuel the ship.
-Connect the `Red` resource bridge to the `Green` resource bridge to tarnsfer propellant.
+The two red propellant tanks on the bottom level at the back of ship can also be used to refuel the ship.
+Connect the `Red` resource bridge to the `Green` resource bridge to transfer propellant.
 You can then unbolt the red tanks and craft refills for the tanks using ice and then bolt the tank back to the support.
 Rinse and repeat until full.
 The `Red` and `Green` buttons toggles the respective resource bridges.

 Remember to turn `Flow In` and `Flow Out` back on if you are using the Endo to collect ore via any of the ship's resource bridges.